 Lavington science fiction author creates Maxwell Empire series

 INVENTION: Maxwell Partington, of Lavington, uses calculations to add weight to his science fiction.
-“It’s fantastic, what you can think of,” he says.
+"It's fantastic, what you can think of," he says.
+Picture: JAMES WILTSHIRE

 All work is done by robots, but humans are still paid so they can do whatever they want, travel, sports or even a job if preferred.